flea2003/TrackAnomalyDetection/backend/README.md

 In order to utilize all the functionalities of the backend you need to install [Apache Druid Database](https://druid.apache.org/).

+We advise to start first the database and after that the other components of the system.

 You can install it by [downloading](https://www.apache.org/dyn/closer.cgi?path=/druid/29.0.1/apache-druid-29.0.1-bin.tar.gz) it from the official website.

-The database is designed to run on Linux - based Operating Systems.
-However it also works on WSL.
+The database is designed to run on Unix-like OS (such as, Linux or Mac OS X).
+Even though Windows is not supported, it also works on WSL.

 After installing Druid, in your terminal, extract the file and change directories to the distribution directory: